SussyGuy35/open-susbot/README.md

 - Windows: `python -m pip install -r requirements.txt`
 - Linux: `python3 -m pip install -r requirements.txt`
-- Mac: idk im not a mac guy
+- Mac: idk im not a mac guy (maybe same as Linux i think)

 ### Step 4: Token config
 Go to `config.py` file and place your discord's bot token (can be receive from discord dev portal, just google it) and your osu!api's client id and client secret (you can get it from your osu! account setting page) here.